MingliZhang/final_426/README.md

 # COMP426 final project

+# Structure
+The index.html and its script and style sheet are all for the signin page, which is the first page that loads.
+All other pages are in their own folders (like the sign up page is in the signUp folder.)

 ## To clone the repositorie:
 1. copy the HTTPS address.
 2. Open VScode, click on View, command palette